Selecting a language will automatically trigger the translation of the page content.

 The salary taken into account is called reference salary.
 It shall be determined by taking into account, according to the most advantageous formula:

-• or the monthly average of the last 3 months.
+• This is the monthly average of the last 3 months.
 In this case, exceptional or annual bonuses and rewards shall be taken into account in proportion of the working time completed.
 If an annual premium has been collected, add 1/12e the amount of the premium for each of the last three reference months.

 Please note